cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 - Proposal Queue methods: These methods implement a standard proposal queue to store `Proposals` on a First-In First-Out basis.
 It is used to tally the votes at the end of the voting period.

 The last thing that needs to be done is to override certain methods for the `KeeperRead` type. `KeeperRead` should not have write access to the stores.
 Therefore, we will override the methods `SetProposal()`, `SetOption()` and `NewProposalID()`, as well as `setProposalQueue()` from the Proposal Queue's methods.
 For `KeeperRead`, these methods will just throw an error.

+*Note: If you look at the code, you'll notice that the context `ctx` is a parameter of many of the methods.
+The context `ctx` provides useful information on the current state such as the current block height and allows the keeper `k` to access the KVStore.
+You can check all the methods of `ctx` [here](https://github.com/cosmos/cosmos-sdk/blob/develop/types/context.go#L144-L168)*

 ### Handler